Series / Power Rangers Dino Charge

 - The Smurfette Principle: The core team only has one female in the group - the first time that this has happened in a major five-man team (the Alien Rangers were temporary stand-ins, and other one-girl teams from the Disney era were Power Trios).
 Previously, when Sentai had only one girl in five, Saban would use She's a Man in Japan to gender-flip a male Yellow Ranger.
-A casting call has indicated that it will follow Kyoryuger in adding a second female as a Guest Star Party Member later, though.
+Kendall is later promoted to the Purple Ranger, but with the series' other guest Rangers the ratio is still one-to-five.

-- Transformation Trinket: Surprisingly, Dino Charge kept the team gun as the morpher; despite speculation that they'd make a new morpher and leave the gun as only a weapon due to violence concerns.
+- Transformation Trinket: Surprisingly, Dino Charge kept the team gun as the morpher as it was in Kyoryuger; despite speculation that they'd make a new morpher and leave the gun as only a weapon due to violence concerns.
 However, starting from episode 3, insta-morphs without the gun are done as well.

 - Weapon of Choice: